CUB: Benchmarking Context Utilisation Techniques for Language Models: CCU metric

 For relevant contexts $C$ we record $\mathrm{CCU}(t_C)$, i.e. the scores for the token promoted by the context.
 For irrelevant contexts we record the $\mathrm{CCU}(t_M)$, i.e. the scores for the top token predicted by the model when prompted without context (memory).
 The range of $\mathrm{CCU}$ is $[-1, 1]$, for which a value of $-1$ denotes that the model goes completely \emph{against} the context when the context is relevant or against its memory when the context is irrelevant, and vice versa for $\mathrm{CCU}$ values of 1.
 We report the averaged $\mathrm{CCU}$ per context type.

 By measuring the token probabilities before and after context is introduced, the $\mathrm{CCU}$ metric more accurately captures how the LM is impacted by context.
-However, this metric excludes the Command A model, which does not provide the output logits necessary to compute $\mathrm{CCU}$ scores.
+However, this metric excludes the API-based models, which do not provide the output logits necessary to compute $\mathrm{CCU}$ scores.